-As we said last week, February is Pet Dental Health Month.
-Dental and oral hygiene is a huge part of keeping your pet healthy, no matter what size or species.
-We’ve put together some information for dogs, cats and rabbits which you can read over the next few weeks.
-This week we focus on cats.
+With February being Pet Dental Health Month, dental and oral hygiene is a huge part of keeping your pet healthy, no matter what size or species.

 Cats have 4 different types of teeth which develop and may be lost over their lifetime.
 Have a look at the types of teeth and their purpose below;